chiuhans111/RCWA/readme.md

 ## About the Author

-I am an electro-optical student who has a strong passion for optics.
+I am Hans, I love optics.
-I developed this RCWA implementation as part of my research work.
+I developed this RCWA implementation as part of my graduate research work.
 If you have any questions, suggestions, or would like to collaborate on optical research projects, feel free to contact me.

 ## References